erremauro/java-restful-api/README.md

 ## Configurations

-Database configurations are store in `src/main/resources/com/erremauro/restfulapi/configuration.properties` and can be read using the `Properties object`:
+Database configurations are stored in `src/main/resources/com/erremauro/restfulapi/configuration.properties` and can be read using the `Properties object`: